- Historically, land, water and forests have been managed primarily as economic resources or commodities.

 Over time, research on nature–society relationships allowed new insights into the political nature of policies, institutions and processes of environmental change.
 Such research helped expose the gender dynamics at work in the management of natural resources.

-In a forthcoming book chapter, we argue how two shifts influenced how and why gender became more visible in natural resource management and governance: the evolution of community collectives and the concept of plurality of institutional arrangements.
+In a recent book chapter, we argue how two shifts influenced how and why gender became more visible in natural resource management and governance: the evolution of community collectives and the concept of plurality of institutional arrangements.

 These analyses—which provide insight into how ownership, tenure and user rights to land and forests had gendered outcomes—laid the groundwork for gender-focused research.
 Such research unpacks how gender relations, which shape identities, norms, rules and responsibilities for women and men, also shape access to, use of and management of all natural resources.